How to implement Clean Architecture in Go (Golang)

 This method is the entry point to the application.
 There’s not much logic there, so let’s go deeper into the db.CancelTraining method.

-Inside the Firestore transaction, there’s a lot of code that doesn’t belong to database handling.
+Inside the Firestore transaction, there’s a lot of code that doesn’t belong in database handling.

-What’s worse, the actual application logic inside this method uses the database model (TrainingModel) for decision making:
+What’s worse, the application logic inside this method uses the database model (TrainingModel) for decision-making:

 if training.canBeCancelled() {